 - On the Roads And Highways Editing toolbar, select a target LRS Network.

-Pressing the Shift key allows you to define the order of the centerlines.
+Pressing the SHIFT key allows you to define the order of the centerlines.
 The order in which the centerlines are selected determines the increasing direction of measure calibration.
 The direction of digitization of the centerline, depicted by the direction of the arrowhead on the selected centerline, also determines the direction of increasing measure calibration.
-To change the direction of calibration on a centerline, use the Flip Geometry command by right-clicking the selected centerline.
+To change the direction of calibration on a centerline, use the Flip Geometry command by right-clicking on the selected centerline.
 This is helpful if you want to flip the current direction, for example, in a roundabout.

-In this example, multiple centerlines are selected with their order and direction of calibration defined.
+Multiple centerlines are selected with their order and direction of calibration defined.